pelotoncycle/bsort/README.md

     10000000 16 bytes records sorted in  16.8088638783 seconds
 ```

-Unlike qsort, bsort's use of memory reasonally well preserves locality.
-It
+Unlike qsort, bsort's use of memory reasonally well to preserve locality.
-suitable for sorting binary datasets substantially larger than memory.
+It suitable for sorting binary datasets substantially larger than memory.

 On a mid 2014 era macbook pro 15" with an I7 and 16Gb RAM runnin an
 early prototype of bsort in `src/j18e.c` was ... well ... you read the memo